 Greater ease in reaching the minimum to invest:

 Compared to your standard Traditional or Roth self-directed IRAs, Solo 401(K)s have a much higher maximum contribution limit.
-For 2019, Traditional & Roth IRAs limit you to a $6,000 contribution annually.
+For 2020, Traditional & Roth IRAs limit you to a $6,000 contribution annually.
 If you were looking to open a new self-directed IRA account, you would not be able to invest right away unless you had funds from another plan you could rollover.
 You would either need to find another way to grow your funds or wait until you can make your next annual contribution.
-In a Solo 401(K), you can max out your total contributions at $56,000 annually between the employee and employer deferrals allowed in this plan.
+In a Solo 401(K), per the IRS, 2020 max contribution limit is $57,000 annually between the employee and employer deferrals allowed in this plan.
 That amount would allow an investor to quickly surpass the minimum investment at Ignite Funding of $10,000.

 Your monthly interest can be exempt from taxes: